-- 1. The elections will take the place of the gathering; the last duty of the outgoing minister will be to introduce the regional presider and the regional witness to the fraternity members - 2.
-Only active professed sisters and brothers are eligible to vote. - 3.
-Temporarily professed can vote, but may not hold a council office - 4.
-Inquirers and candidates may not vote in council elections - 5.
+- 1. The elections will take the place of the gathering; the last duty of the outgoing minister will be to introduce the regional presider and the regional witness to the fraternity members. - 2.
+Only active professed/excused sisters and brothers are eligible to vote, excused members cannot hold office and are not part of the quorum. - 3.
+Temporarily professed members can vote but may not hold a council office. - 4.
+Inquirers and candidates may not vote in council elections. - 5.
 Half plus ONE of "active professed" (per the fraternity roster) must be in attendance to establish a quorum. - 6.
-All must be present at the elections to vote; absentee ballots are not permitted. - 7.
+All must be present at the election to vote; absentee ballots are not permitted. - 7.
 Temporary and permanently professed members must be on time: arriving once the elections begin makes one ineligible to vote. - 8.
 All nominees must be present, unless there is some circumstance that legitimately prevents a candidate from attending, e.g., illness. - 9.
 No one can be nominated from the floor if they are not present. - 10.
 Once the presider closes the nominations, the voting must take place. - 11.
 The minister can serve no more than 3 terms.
 The other councilors can serve more than three terms.
 (See General Constitutions Article 79). - 12.
 The outgoing minister cannot be elected to the vice minister position during the current election period.